 Truth be told, I once bought that expensive version out of desperation to rid myself of rosacea that was making me embarrassed to go out in public.
 That spray, together with a simple skin cleansing routine, eliminated most of my skin issues, but soon I had to find a less expensive way to keep my skin healthy.

-Now you can benefit from this cost saving method too.
+Now you can benefit from this cost-saving method too.

 How to Make this Homemade Rose Water Spray

-Add filtered water to spray bottle.
+Add filtered water to the spray bottle.

-Add rose essential oil to spray bottle.
+Add rose essential oil to the spray bottle.